 by Richard Keyt, Arizona estate planning & real estate lawyer

-I prepare Beneficiary Deeds for $195 for people who own Arizona real property and who want to avoid probate.
+I prepare Beneficiary Deeds for [cms-block 404 "Not Found"] for people who own Arizona real property and who want to avoid probate.
 A properly drafted, signed, notarized and recorded Beneficiary Deed can cause the ownership of Arizona real property to transfer automatically on the death of the last owner to the person, people or entities named in the Beneficiary Deed.
 The Arizona Beneficiary Deed is a way to avoid probate without the extra expense of creating a revocable living trust.
 For more about the Arizona Beneficiary Deed see my article on this topic.

 For people who would rather prepare their own Arizona Beneficiary Deed rather than pay an Arizona real estate and estate planning lawyer like me to prepare it, I offer my Do-It-Yourself Arizona Beneficiary Deed form.
 When you purchase my DIY Beneficiary Deed, I’ll send you an email immediately after you pay online that contains 8 documents, including Microsoft Word 2003 files of the three different Beneficiary Deeds that you may edit.
 My Beneficiary Deed is a form I developed specifically for Arizona real property.
 It complies with Arizona law.

 My Beneficiary Deed form allows you to name contingent beneficiaries in case a primary beneficiary dies.
 For example, you might want to leave your Arizona real property to your children, but if one child is deceased, you want the share that would have gone to the deceased child to go to the deceased child’s children.
 Another option would be to have the share go equally to the other living children instead of the grandchildren.